Mothering is truly an art. Bio-moms, stepmoms, foster moms, adoptive moms, soon to be moms etc., all engage in the “art of mothering.”

 Stepmoms work hard to create healthy relationships with all family members and to build a strong family unit.
 Of course, there are exceptions to the rule.
 In my experience, I have seen many stepmoms, like myself, step up with love, grace, support, and honor to “mother” their children.

 Stepmoms are willing to work hard in creating a healthy, loving family unit.
 We understand we’re not the bio-mom and we’re not trying to replace you.
 We can’t mend what’s already broken.
 We can’t undo the effects of divorce.
 We can’t rewind and repair all the damage done.
 We can’t take all the pain away.

 But, we can commit to the mothering role and to marriage.
 We can create a united front as husband and wife.
 We can create a family unit who focuses on teamwork.
-We can model healthy communication and problem solving.
+We can model healthy communication and problem-solving.
 We can give and receive love.
 We can show appreciation.
 We can learn together.
-We can look challenge in the eye and say as a family we will get through this.
+We can look a challenge in the eye and say as a family we will get through this.
 We can let faith guide us.

 Kids didn’t ask for divorce and family failure.
 They deserve to have a fighting chance at having healthy relationships modeled to them, especially in their childhoods.

 Stepmoms have stepped up and stepped in, to transform a family that was once given up on.
 My journey in the “art of mothering” has made me who I am today.
 I am blessed to have a stepmom army in my “mothering” corner.

 We all need to remember “the art of mothering” comes in many shapes and forms when raising a child.
 Leading by example is fundamentally the best gift we can give our children.